logoHome

 Can I Perform Qurbani and Aqiqah Together in Cattle?

-According to the Hanafi school of thought, if you intend to give Qurbani and Aqiqah to one animal (cow, camel, or buffalo), this is okay.
+According to the Hanafi school of thought, if you intend to offer both Qurbani and Aqiqah using one animal (cow, camel, or buffalo), this is okay.

 What Should I Do If I’ve Missed Qurbani?

-If you miss Qurbani somehow, although you afford to do Zabihah, you should offer it next year.
+If you missed Qurbani despite being able to afford it, you should offer it next year.
 There are differences in opinions among scholars.
-So, consult your local Islamic scholar or Sheikh.
+So, consult your local Islamic scholars.

 Q. How does Qurbani tie in with Hajj and Eid al-Adha?

-A. The Hajj event is carried out between the 8th to 13th of Dhul Hijjah, and Qurbani occurs between the 10th to 12th of Dhul Hijjah.
-Moreover, Qurbani is one of the last parts of performing Hajj.
-Thus they both tie together.
+A. Hajj takes place between the 8th and 13th of Dhul Hijjah, and Qurbani is performed between the 10th and 12th.
+Qurbani is also one of the final rites of Hajj, tying the two together.

 Q. At what age is Qurbani mandatory?

-A. According to Hanafi Madhab, Qurbani is mandatory for adult Muslims with sane minds.
+A. According to Hanafi Madhab, Qurbani is mandatory for adult Muslims with sane minds who have the Nisab amount of wealth.

 Q. What are the benefits of Qurbani on the human side?

 A. Many people around us can’t eat meat throughout the year except for Eid days.
-So, if we offer Qurbani, low-income people will get a share of Bakra Eid meat from us and can eat happily.
+So, if we offer Qurbani, less fortunate people will get a share of Bakra Eid meat from us and can eat happily.
+It is a festival for all.

 Conclusion